 Ginkgo’s aim is to ‘make biology easier to engineer’.
-It claim that the ‘magic of biology’ is that cells run on digital code similar to a computer, but instead of the binary code of 0s and 1s, for Ginkgo, it’s As, Ts, Cs and Gs – the four building blocks of DNA.
+It claims that the ‘magic of biology’ is that cells run on digital code similar to a computer, but instead of the binary code of 0s and 1s, for Ginkgo, it’s As, Ts, Cs and Gs – the four building blocks of DNA.
 Ginkgo’s platform essentially makes it easier to programme this code.

 Ginkgo’s two-sided horizontal platform of its ‘foundry’, a vast automated cell engineering lab, and its ‘codebase’, the valuable data generated from it, gets three times faster and 50 per cent cheaper each year.
 With the ability to produce ten times the output of scientists working by hand, there are significant potential cost and efficiency gains for companies that outsource research and development to Ginkgo.